 If you want to explore this topic further, you can watch this 5-minute video on cofactors and coenzymes at Khanacademy.org.

-Why are Cofactors Important?
+Why are Cofactors Important When Taking Supplements?

 Cofactors are essential accessories to the biochemical processes within our bodies.
 When it comes to maintaining our health, no single nutrient can do the job alone.
 Our bodies need a variety of nutrients working together to keep us strong and functioning properly.